MrBim/game_quest/readme.md

 Over to Bim our creative genius to explain ;-)

 ## How can I play?
-The Arrow keys to move the mighty Thor around the map.
+- The Arrow keys to move the mighty Thor around the map.

-A (Action) - This enables the player to pick up items they're next too, take items from Non-Playable Characters (NPC's) when offered and interact with puzzle pieces.
+- A (Action): This enables the player to pick up items they're next too, take items from Non-Playable Characters (NPC's) when offered and interact with - puzzle pieces.
-S (Speech) - This enables the player to see the dialogue between Thor and NPC's.
+- S (Speech): This enables the player to see the dialogue between Thor and NPC's.
-D (Death!) - This enables Thor to unleash his anger on those who displease him!
+- D (Death!): This enables Thor to unleash his anger on those who displease him!
 Either through his lightening bolts or sword.

 ## Beta Release